Advice on corona for women who are pregnant or breastfeeding

 To prevent infection, you should follow the same advice as the general population.
 Read more on how to prevent transmission.

-If any of your close contacts show symptoms of respiratory infections you should limit the contact.
+If any of your close contacts show symptoms of a respiratory infection you should limit the contact.

 All pregnant women who are in the 2nd or 3rd trimester are recommended to take the seasonal flu vaccine.
 If you are in the 1st trimester, and you have risk factors, the seasonal flu vaccine is also recommended.
 This is independent of infection by the coronavirus.

 What should I do if I am pregnant and part of a risk group?